Many mortgages for over 60s do not feature on the leading comparison sites.

 Mortgages for over 60s in the UK are commonly used for various purposes.
 These include downsizing to a more manageable property, accessing equity for supplementing retirement income, undertaking home improvements, assisting family members financially, or consolidating existing debts.

-Such mortgages provide financial flexibility, allowing older individuals to adapt their housing and financial needs to their stage in life.
+Such mortgages provide financial flexibility, allowing older individuals to adapt their housing and economic needs to their stage in life.

 How long does a remortgage for over 60s take to complete?

 The time it takes to complete a remortgage for individuals over 60 can vary.
-Generally, the process can take a few weeks to a few months, depending on various factors.
+Generally, the process can take several weeks to a few months, depending on various factors.

 These include the complexity of your financial situation, the speed of the property valuation, the efficiency of the solicitors involved, and how quickly you can provide the necessary documentation.